swhume/dataset-ndjson/README.md

 The NDJSON example datasets have been converted from the JSON versions, so they contain the same content.
 The examples are available in the examples/NDJSON folder and use .NDJSON as the extension.

 ### Programs
-* JSON2NDJSON.py: Retrieves the example datasets from the CDISC DataExchange-DatasetJSON GitHub repo and converts them from JSON to NDJSON.
+* json2ndjson.py: Retrieves the example datasets from the CDISC DataExchange-DatasetJSON GitHub repo and converts them from JSON to NDJSON.
-* NDJSON2JSON.py: Converts the NDJSON datasets in this project back into JSON format.
+* ndjson2json.py: Converts the NDJSON datasets in this project back into JSON format.
 Used as part of round-trip testing.
-* NDJSON2csv: Coverts the NDJSON datasets in this project into the csv format.
+* ndjson2csv: Coverts the NDJSON datasets in this project into the csv format.
-* validate_NDJSON.py: Validates the NDJSON example files against a LinkMl model.
+* validate_ndjson.py: Validates the NDJSON example files against a LinkMl model.
-* validate_JSON.py: Validates the JSON example files against a LinkML model.
+* validate_ndjson_json_schema.py: Validates the NDJSON example files against a JSON schema generated from the LinkML model.